Do you feel like your Pinterest strategy isn’t bringing the results you need?

 Some of my most viral pins have been… well, rather meh.

 For example, I use a lot of bright colors on dark backgrounds for my coding blog.
-It isn’t something I love, but look at this pin, for example:
+It isn’t something I love, but it resonates well with my target audiene.
+Look at this pin, for example:

 Just imagine how my traffic numbers look when I have 30 to 50 pins like that flooding my blog with traffic.